kgminer/Hold-The-Line/sprint3/architecture_3.md

 Defense Class:

 This class handles the color change of the blocks to visualize the damage taken by the ball.
 This is done with a counter that keeps track of how many times the ball has made contact with the block inside the OnTriggerEnter() function and change the material color accordingly.
+If the ball hits the increased damage powerup, it will deal extra damage to the walls structures.
 After 4 collisions, the block will destroy itself in the function Uptade().
 These tie in to user story 14 as it requested a way to visualize damage taken and to disappear after a certain amount of damage is taken.
+It also ties in to user story 20 as it wanted the ball to deal extra damage to destroy bases faster.

 Base Class: